wickwirew/PureSQL/README.md

   - SQLite supports custom functions which are a great way to share common logic amongst queries
 - Queries with multiple statements
   - Would allow for easier loading of more complex models that have many joins
-  - Want to allow other queries to be called from within the body to help centrize logic.
+  - Want to allow other queries to be called from within the body to help centralize logic.
 - Postgres support for server side swift

 ## Contributions